10 Expert Tips to Prevent Mosquito Bites in New Jersey

 1. Use EPA-Registered Repellents

-Let’s start with the basics—repellents.
+Let’s start with the basics which is repellents.
 Not all sprays are created equal, so you’ll want to choose products that are EPA-approved and proven to work.

 Pro Tip: Apply sunscreen first, repellent second.
 And if you’re swimming or sweating, don’t forget to reapply.